-The eye of a professional can bring that “X” factor to the table that takes your home from run of the mill to Elle Decor, but how much help you need depends on your eye for design, neighborhood trends, your budget, and how much time you have to dedicate to the project.
+The eye of a professional can bring your home staging to the next level, but the amount of help you need will depend on neighborhood trends, your budget, and how much time you have to dedicate to the project.

-Pro staging costs anywhere from $1,500 for smaller homes to $10,000 for luxury homes and your options range from a one-time consultation to total oversight—we’ve developed a guide based on these factors so you can decide whether you can go it alone or whether to call in reinforcements.
+Pro staging costs anywhere from $1,500 for smaller homes to $10,000 for luxury homes.
+Your options range from a one-time consultation to total oversight — we’ve developed a guide so you can decide whether you can go it alone or call in reinforcements.

 Just keep in mind:

 - Interior designers design to please the homeowners, not buyers.
-So you may need to do a simplified, streamlined recreation of your inspiration photos with less furniture and fewer knickknacks.
+So you may need to do a simplified, streamlined recreation of your inspirational photos with less furniture and fewer knickknacks.

 Get your agent’s opinion

 Not sure if your taste will appeal to the masses?
 Ask your agent.

 “Agents can tell whether or not their sellers need staging help when they walk through the house during the listing presentation,” says Sollecito.

 “Their personal interior design taste will either appeal to the masses or it won’t.”